Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Multimessenger constraints on the EoS and NSBH population properties

 In addition to the gravitational-wave data for each event, we now also include the measurement of the remnant mass of each event as an independent data point, assuming $M_{\mathrm{rem}}=0$.
 The incorporation of the remnant mass data into the hierarchical inference method amounts to the introduction of an additional term in the numerator of Eq.~\ref{eq:hyper-like}---the likelihood of observing remnant mass $M_{\mathrm{rem}}=0$ given the parameters $q, m_\mathrm{NS}, \chi_{\mathrm{NS}}, \chi_{\mathrm{BH}, z}$ and $\boldsymbol{\Lambda}_{\mathrm{EoS}}$,

-where $\chi_{\mathrm{BH}, z}$ is the black hole spin aligned to the orbital angular momentum.
 The full derivation of the multimessenger likelihood is given in Appendix~\ref{ap:math}.
 In practice, this means that in addition to the mass and spin hyperparameters, $\boldsymbol{\Lambda}_{\mathrm{GW}}$, we also now sample in a set of hyperparameters describing the EoS, which enter the likelihood via the compactness that goes into the calculation of $\hat{M}_{\mathrm{rem}}$.

 For the multimessenger analysis, we adopt the piecewise polytrope EoS characterized by four parameters introduced in \citet{Read:2008iy}, where the pressure as a function of density is given by

 in each of three different regions, $i=1,2,3$, with transition densities of $\rho_{1} = 10^{14.7}~\mathrm{g/cm^3}$ and $\rho_{2} = 10^{15}~\mathrm{g/cm^3}$.
 Requiring that the pressure be continuous across the transition densities means the full EoS can be determined by four parameters---the three $\Gamma_{i}$ adiabatic indices and an overall pressure scale, $p_{1} = p(\rho_{1})$.
 Instead of using the \cite{legred_isaac_2022_6502467} posteriors on the EoS as was done in Section~\ref{sec:em-bright}, we now directly sample in $\boldsymbol{\Lambda}_{\mathrm{EoS}} = (\log(p_{1}/[\mathrm{dyne/cm^{2}}]), \Gamma_{1}, \Gamma_{2}, \Gamma_{3})$ to obtain an independent posterior from NSBH observations alone, applying a uniform prior on these EoS hyperparameters.